Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI: Conclusion

 \ack

-This work has been supported by DEVCOM under the FSDL: ColdPhase project, grant number W911NF2410317, and by the National Science Foundation (NSF) under the Expedition DISCoVER project, grant number 2124453.
+This work has been supported by DEVCOM under the FSDL: ColdPhase project (grant number W911NF2410317) and by the National Science Foundation (NSF) under the Expedition DISCoVER project (grant number 2124453).

-The authors wish to thank Dr. D. Scott Holmes for his valuable input on the fabrication process.
-The authors also acknowledge Mingye Li, Zeming Cheng, Jingkai Hong, and Ziyu Liu from the USC SPORT lab for their work on FFT synthesis results and superconductor EDA tool development.
+The authors wish to acknowledge Mingye Li, Zeming Cheng, Jingkai Hong, and Ziyu Liu from the USC SPORT lab for their work on FFT synthesis results and superconductor EDA tool development.